maxild/maxild.github.io/content/private-github-submodules.md

 After having setup the secret/private keys on the CI cloud providers, its time to use the secrets to setup the CI pipeline/environment:

-### On Github (using Linux and Windows -- )
+### On Github

-Take the private key (longer one) and transform it into something suitable for the build environment.
-This comes down to configuring our YAML pipeline (AppVeyor and/or Github Actions) to setup SSH to use the private (secret) key
-(git uses SSH under the hood, when the URL is for SSH).
+Here we use Windows and Linux (MacOS is way too expensive, and who will use that in production?)

 ```
-- name: Install SSH key on Linux and Windows (via GIT bash shell)
+- name: Install SSH key on Linux/Windows (via GIT bash shell on win)
   env:
     SSH_SUBMODULES_KEY: ${{ secrets.SSH_SUBMODULES_KEY }}
   run: |